 Getting vaccinated has never been easier, as the County and other vaccine providers have established many vaccine clinics throughout the county.
 Many of these vaccination sites do not require appointments, and many offer weekend and evening hours.

 There are several testing locations in Palo Alto, with new sites being added.
 Santa Clara County offers COVID-19 testing that is free, easy, and safe at more than 50 sites across the county.
 There are many choices to meet your needs, including drive-thru, walk-up, and bike lane options.
 Find testing options near you.

-Santa Clara County Public Health Department and seven other Bay Area Public Health Officials have issued Health Orders requiring masks indoors in public places.
-Vaccines remain the most powerful tool in the fight against COVID-19, including the Delta variant.
-Nonetheless, the Delta variant is infecting a small percentage of the vaccinated in the Bay Area — who still remain strongly protected against severe illness, hospitalization, and death.
-In those instances of infection in a vaccinated person, a face covering prevents further spread.
-Bay Area health officials urge all unvaccinated residents 12 and older to get vaccinated as soon as possible.
+Santa Clara County Public Health Department has switched from a mandate to a strong recommendation when it comes to wearing a mask.
+Vaccines remain the most powerful tool in the fight against COVID-19, including the Delta & Omicron variants.
+Nonetheless, the Omicron variant can cause breakthrough cases in vaccinated individuals.
+In those instances of infection in a vaccinated person, a mask prevents further spread.
+Bay Area health officials urge all unvaccinated residents 5 and older to get vaccinated as soon as possible.
 Get vaccinated.